aarepuu/PhD-Thesis/README.md

 ## Declaration

 This thesis is using a _Newcastle University template_ by André Catarino Guerra, available at https://github.com/AndreGuerra123/NUTT.
-Thanks for uploading the source on GitHub.
+Thanks for uploading the source on GitHub!

 Also using some styles adapted from _CUED LaTeX template_ by Krishna Kumar, available at https://github.com/kks32/phd-thesis-template.